 Before we go any further, let’s establish some facts about the show, and some of my opinions that have bearing on the conclusions I’ll be drawing here.

-- Alana is a flat-out narcissist (Post going deeper into my thoughts on her coming soon), while Jared is an everyday bully.
+- Alana is a flat-out narcissist, while Jared is an everyday bully.
 Neither value the truth, only furthering their own interests.
 The difference between them is that Alana is ambitious about it and takes control of situations while Jared just takes whatever opportunity is in front of him in the moment.

 - Larry and Cynthia are grieving parents who don’t want to believe that the note that they think is all they have left of their son is really some stranger’s creation, and don’t let Evan tell them otherwise.
 They dismiss him as being in shock.
 Evan does tell the truth in the beginning.
 They don’t want to hear it.